Home » Water Filtration » RO Filtration » What is Desalination & How Does It Work?

 Last Updated on

-Simply put, desalination is a way of removing salt from water.
+Simply put, desalination is a method of removing salt from water.
 Sounds simple, right?
-Well, it’s actually pretty complicated.
-It’s also vital for the survival of the human race.
+Well, it’s actually pretty complicated and also vital for the survival of the human race.

 So today, we want to share why desalination is so important, how it works, and what makes it so expensive.
 We’ll also cover the most common desalination methods.